 MC’s tend to live about 5-7 years, on average.
 Keep in mind that your individual fish may not live an average life—it could die much older or younger—5-7 years is just a rough estimate.

-Maroons are one of the most aggressive and territorial species of Clownfish.
+Yes, Maroon clownfish are one of the most aggressive and territorial species of Clownfish.
 They are notoriously territorial and should be the last fishes you add to the tank, if possible.
 If you choose to add them to your saltwater aquarium, it is recommended you add them to the tank last, so that every other fish has a chance to establish their territories before the maroon clownfish.

-Many new aquarium owners get their first tank because they imagine themselves with a clownfish pair, swimming in an anemone, but the problem with that ideal vision is that most anemones grow slowly in the open ocean, are wild-caught and have a terrible track record of success in the hobby (although I haven’t seen any specific, reputable, recent reports about that).
+Many new aquarium owners get their first tank because they imagine themselves with a clownfish pair, swimming in an anemone, but the problem with that ideal vision is that most anemones grow slowly in the open ocean, are wild-caught, and have a terrible track record of success in the hobby (although I haven’t seen any specific, reputable, recent reports about that).
+(Wilkerson 2001)